Being full of descriptions of grisly deaths and creepy locations doesn't stop this show from being hilarious.Note

 - Shane doing an impression of the girl's demon voice, after listening to the clip in which she claims to be possessed by Judas, Nero, Cain, and Hitler:

-- Shane and Ryan get scared of a bee at the end of the episode.
+- Shane and Ryan get scared of a bee near the beginning of the episode.

 - Ryan and Shane's discussion about how the emergency staff determined the smell emitting from Gloria Ramirez was fruity garlic.Shane: I bet they talked about it for ten minutes and were like, "What is that?" and one of them was like, "Fruity garlic!" and everyone was like "Ohhhhh yeah!"